adamwwilkinson/Obsidian-Vault/Engineering Mechanics/Simple Trusses, The Method of Joints, Zeo-Force Members.md

 A **truss** is a structure made of slender members joined together at their end points.
 If a truss, along with its load, lies on a single plane, it's called a **planar truss**.
 A **simple truss** is a planar truss which begins with a *triangular* element that can be expanded by adding two members and a joint. #todo/excalidraw These trusses have an equation to relate the members ($M$) to the number of joints ($J$).
 $$M = 2J - 3$$

+If this equation is not satisfied you either have a [[Constraints and Determinancy#Statically Indeterminate]] truss, or you have an unstable mechanism.

 #### Analysis
 It is necessary for the design of the *members* and *joints* for a *truss* to determine the force in each truss member.
 This is called **force analysis**.
 The following assumptions are made for **force analysis**: